 Tyburn Hub, led by Compass Support

-Compass Support provide innovative responses to social change through a range of proven support services across Birmingham.
-Opportunities include health and well-being provision, support to families and vulnerable people, services for young people, and employment and training advice.
-The organisation help young people, offering a number of services to help young people develop confidence through new experiences and opportunities.
-They improve health and wellbeing through targeted health and wellbeing programmes, increase skills and employability, support families, vulnerable groups and older people and work within communities.
+Compass Support provides innovative responses to social change through a range of proven support services across Birmingham.
+The organisation improves health and wellbeing through targeted health and wellbeing programmes, increase skills and employability, support families, vulnerable groups and older people and work within communities.
 For more information, visit http://www.pioneergroup.org.uk/contact/

 Sparkbrook Hub - led by Narthex Sparkhill

 Narthex Sparkhill is a charity set up by St. John’s Anglican Church in Sparkhill.
-The Heart of Narthex work is to meet the culturally diverse needs of our local communities, providing quality facilities that offer a place of welcome.
-We work in one of the 4% most deprived communities in the UK.
-Against the backdrop of need and diversity we seek to fulfil theirmandate of Encouraging Cohesion through Education, Social Action, Families, Children’s and Young Peoples work.
+The Heart of Narthex work is to meet the culturally diverse needs of the local communities, providing quality facilities that offer a place of welcome.
+Narthex work in one of the 4% most deprived communities in the UK.
+Against the backdrop of need and diversity the organisation seeks to fulfil their mandate of Encouraging Cohesion through Education, Social Action, Families, Children’s and Young Peoples work.
 For more information, visit http://www.narthex.org.uk/

 LGBT Hub - led by Birmingham LGBT